 You can see all the text samples in the slideshow below:

-For those who came to know what the results are, here’s a detailed breakdown of the tools’ performance, where the % in the table is the share of human writing predicted by each tool.
+For those who came to know what the results are, here’s a detailed breakdown of the tools’ performance at the time of testing, where the % in the table is the share of human writing predicted by each tool.

 And if you want to learn about each tool in greater detail, please, read the full report below.